 Using the mesh-based technique just like Blender, creating and sharing 3D objects and models in Mudbox is fast and easy.
 You can also bring assets from Maya to Mudbox in order to add detailed geometry to the asset, though Maya is getting better with every update by borrowing tools and features from Mudbox.
 Mudbox comes at a reasonable price of just $90 per year and $10 per month.
 Its 3-year long-term pack even comes at a more affordable price tag of just $245 per 3-year.
 Such affordability coupled with immense features is enough to make Mudbox one of the best 3D rendering software for macOS.

-Modo has gained a lot of traction in the market to become the most popular 3D rendering software and there are multiple reasons to justify it.
-Modo undoubtedly has one of the smoothest and most efficient workflows ever; efficient enough to make it one of the favorite go-to 3D rendering software for artists and designers from all across the globe.
+The 3D software, Modo has gained a lot of traction in the market to become the most popular 3D rendering software and there are multiple reasons to justify it.
+Modo undoubtedly has one of the smoothest and most efficient workflows ever; efficient enough to make it one of the favourite go-to 3D rendering software for artists and designers from all across the globe.
 No matter what task you throw at Modo, the extremely vast range of tools and features will get you through most of it.
 It’s a fully functional, feature-packed digital content creation tool that has been getting a lot of well-deserved attention these days.
 Modo has an artist-friendly interface with lots of features empowering its users to explore their creativity.
-Modo’s interface is so good that it’s only natural to consider it one of the most recommended software for beginner 3D artists.
+While Modo’s interface is so good that it’s only natural to consider it one of the most recommended software for beginner 3D artists.
 Modo uses Python and C++ APIs to achieve such a level of stability and smoothness in its UI.
 These APIs also enable Modo to support multiple industry-standard formats.

 It comes with a toolset vast enough to enable artists to create jaw-dropping visuals and mesmerizing 3D scenes.
 No wonder the software is widely used in animation, gaming, filmmaking, and media production.
-Furthermore, as if this wasn’t overwhelming enough, Modo offers a variety of useful additional plug-ins at an additional but reasonable cost to allow artists to unleash their creativity to the fullest.
+Furthermore, as if this wasn’t overwhelming enough, Modo offers a variety of useful plug-ins at an additional but reasonable cost to allow artists to unleash their creativity to the fullest.
 These plugins also give the software enough functionality so that it doesn’t act as a bottleneck for the artist’s skills.

 Trimble-owned SketchUp is so simple that it limits the software’s functionality.
 Such a level of simplicity is not ideal for a 3D rendering software where higher complexity bears better and high-quality results.
 This also restricts the full-fledged usage of SketchUp to limited sectors including architecture, interior design, home planning, etc. If you want to produce photorealistic high-quality 3D renders, SketchUp may not be of much use.
 However, if you’re one of the newcomers planning to step into the world of 3D rendering, SketchUp 3D is the way to go.
-The free version of SketchUp is an online-based and can run in your Mac’s browser.
+The free version of SketchUp is online based and can run on your Mac’s browser.
 It offers up to 10GB of storage for your designs.
 The paid version of SketchUp 3D offers unlimited storage features like headset viewing and many more.
-In any case, we don’t recommend you go for the paid version of SketchUp as you may find many “free” 3D rendering software with a noticeably higher caliber than SketchUp.
+In any case, we don’t recommend you go for the paid version of SketchUp as you may find many “free” 3D rendering software with a noticeably higher calibre than SketchUp.

 Another marvel by Autodesk, Meshmixer takes the convenience of 3D rendering to the next level with features like drag and drop.
 It’s a pretty straightforward 3D rendering software that demands no annual subscription.
 Yes, Meshmixer is available for Windows and macOS at absolutely zero charges.
 The functionality of Meshmixer is just enough to satisfy your needs as a beginner.
 However, it’s not suitable for professional use since that requires exceptional detailing in renders and that’s where Meshmixer lags a bit.